drawbuildplay/blog/content/blog/backyard-privacy-fence.md

 ### Privacy Fence Construction

 Once you have approval, the builder will schedule when they can come out and get started.
 For my 380 ft fence, it took them two days to complete.
+You will also want to get a land survey done if you are not 100% certain of your property line.
+These surveys can range from $200 for a simple land marking, to $600 for a full land survey with paperwork.
+I recommend getting this done to avoid building a fence over your neighbor's property line which might create easement issues in the future.

 The first day was mounting each post in cement in the ground.
+After digging each hole to the required depth, the post was put in the whole.
+The corner posts were the first to be cemented.
+Pour the cement into the hole, then place the post into the cement, ensuring the required post height above the ground is visible.
+Once each corner post is in, tie a string between the two posts so that you can align the rest of the posts in a straight line between the two points.

+{{<imgproc "/uploads/fence-construction.png" Resize "600x" >}}Privacy Fence Construction{{</imgproc>}}

 The second day was putting up the slats.
-I created a cool time lapse of the privacy fence construction below, using my [outdoor nest cam](https://www.drawbuildplay.com/blog/10-best-smart-home-tech-for-your-home/ "Outdoor Nest Cam").
+Basically the guys align the slats on the frame and using their air pressure nail gun, rapidly nailed each slat into place.
+Making sure each slat was vertical and up against each other.
+They left the last slat on each section to the end as they needed to be trimmed to size depending on how much space was left.
+They trimmed it with an electric hand saw.

 {{<imgproc "/uploads/privacy-fence-front.png" Resize "600x" >}}Backyard Privacy Fence{{</imgproc>}}

+I created a cool timelapse of my privacy fence construction below, using my [outdoor nest cam](https://www.drawbuildplay.com/blog/10-best-smart-home-tech-for-your-home/ "Outdoor Nest Cam").

 <p style="text-align:center;"><iframe width="560" height="315" src="https://www.youtube.com/embed/VD1B2ThvssY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>